Skip to Content

 • Implicit FTPS: This option uses implicit FTPS (implicit FTP with TLS/SSL), requiring a TLS/SSL connection prior to file transfer.

 • SFTP: This option uses the SFTP protocol instead of FTP.
 This option can only be used if you are connecting to an SFTP server.
-Public and private key files for SFTP can be configured in the SSH section of the agent configuration file, as described in Connect to sFTP with ssh keys.
+Public and private key files for SFTP can be configured in the SSH section of the agent configuration file, as described in Connect to SFTP with SSH keys.
 Note that SFTP and FTP/FTPS are different protocols and use different default ports.